 1. Do You Travel a Lot?

-VPNs are important for expats and frequent travelers.
-They allow you to connect to public networks and access corporate data securely.
-You and your data are always safe with VPNs when you are traveling.
-Also, they help you overcome geo-restriction and censorship.
-It also depends where you are traveling, since many countries like the UAE have made it illegal to use a VPN as well.
-But there are vendors that can help you in those countries as well, so keep this in mind.
+They also help you overcome geo-restriction and censorship.
+It also depends on where you are traveling since many countries like the UAE have made it illegal to use a VPN.
+But some vendors can also help you in those countries, so keep this in mind.

 2. Is Unblocking Geo-restricted Services Your Only Requirement?